Mary McAleese: President Of Ireland

 In 1997, she was inaugurated the eighth President of Ireland, and the second woman President.
 She also made world history by being the first woman to succeed another woman, the first being Mary Robinson.

-The theme, Mary McAleese adopted for her presidency is, ‘Building Bridges’.
+The theme, Mary McAleese adopted for her presidency was, ‘Building Bridges’.

-President McAleese has travelled widely, during her Presidency, meeting with heads of state from other countries.
-She is a frequent visitor to Northern Ireland, where she is warmly welcomed by both sides of the political divide.
+President McAleese travelled widely, during her Presidency, meeting with heads of state from other countries.
+She was a frequent visitor to Northern Ireland, where she was warmly welcomed by both sides of the political divide.

 Courting Controversy